zbzailab/Astroverse-i18n/src/content/posts/us/tailwind typography.md

    - Nobody wants to look at this.
    - I'm upset that we even have to bother styling this.

-The most annoying thing about lists in fifth is that `<li>` elements aren't given a child `<p>` tag unless there are multiple paragraphs in the list item.
+The most annoying thing about lists in Markdown is that `<li>` elements aren't given a child `<p>` tag unless there are multiple paragraphs in the list item.
 That means I have to worry about styling that annoying situation too.

 - **For example, here's another nested list.**